-Our FM and AM receivers deliver the entire tuner from antenna input to audio output in a single chip.
-Ideal for portable audio applications, the broadcast audio products are based on an innovative digital architecture that enables significant improvements in performance, which translates to a better consumer experience, while reducing system cost and board space for our customers.
-The AM/FM receivers enable AM and/or FM radio in virtually any device and the transmitters allow customers to cost effectively add wireless AM/FM audio playback capability to any portable media device.
+Our AM and FM receivers deliver the entire tuner from antenna input to audio output in a single chip.
+The broadcast audio products are based on an innovative digital architecture that enables significant improvements in performance, which translates to a better consumer experience, while reducing system cost and board space for our customers.
+The AM/FM receivers enable AM and/or FM radio in virtually any device and the transmitters allow customers to cost effectively add wireless AM/FM audio playback capability.